 Globally, wetlands are estimated to cover approximately 12.1 million km2, but since 1970 their extent has decreased by 35%.
 In Argentina, there are 23 wetlands of international importance, including National Parks such as Ciervo de los Pantanos and Iberá.

-Wetlands Day is a very special celebration to raise awareness about nature and environmental care.
+As we mentioned at the beginning, World Wetlands Day is celebrated each year on 2 February.
+For us, it is a very special celebration to raise awareness about nature and environmental care.
 On this day, environmental groups, non-profit organizations and other groups that want to make a difference come together to organize a series of fun and awareness-raising events.

 This beautiful ecosystem is located in the province of Corrientes and is home to a wide variety of animal species, including deer, alligators and waterfowl.